IsraelBeltran/gdpr-fingerprint-pii/README.md

 <br/><img src="images/WKSCreateAnnotationSet.png" alt="WKSCreateAnnotationSet" width="640" border="10" /><br/><br/>
 - Select yourself as the annotator and type in name for the annotation set and click `Generate`<br/>
 <br/><img src="images/WKSAnnotationGenerate.png" alt="WKSAnnotationGenerate" width="640" border="10" /><br/><br/>
-- Annotation set is created and the `Annotation Sets` tab is presented.
+- Annotation set is created and the `Annotation Sets` tab is presented.<br/>
 <br/><img src="images/WKSAnnotationCreated.png" alt="WKSAnnotationCreated" width="640" border="10" /><br/><br/>

 ### 4.6 Human Annotation
-- Click the link to the `Human Annotation task` or navigate to the `Annotation Tasks` menu under `Machine Learning Model` in the left menu.
+- Click the link to the `create a task on the Annotation Tasks page.` or navigate to the `Annotation Tasks` menu under `Machine Learning Model` in the left menu.
 A new screen is presented.
 - Click `Add Task`<br/>
 <br/><img src="images/WKSAddTask.png" alt="WKSAddTask" width="640" border="10" /><br/><br/>
 - Enter a name for the task and click `Create`<br/>